Read Smith’s UPDATED plans as of November 23, 2020,

 On Monday, January 19, President Trump rescinded his Presidential Proclamation restricting travel from Brazil, Schengen Europe, Ireland, and the UK.
 The change will take effect on January 26, when the new requirements for testing on international flights will take effect.

 April 2020 Presidential Proclamation

-This proclamation does not affect non-immigrant visas, like F-1, J-1, and H-1B visas.
-It also does not affect adjustment of status cases, where a candidate is applying for permanent residency from within the US.
+This proclamation does not affect non-immigrant visas, like F-1, J-1 and H-1B visas.
+It also does not affect adjustment of status cases, where a candidate is applying for permanent residency from within the United States.